AntonAlonzo/AlonzoEMR/README.md

 # AlonzoEMR
 CSSWENG Final Project - Electronic Medical Record

+*A digital collection of medical information about a person that is stored on a computer*

+*includes information about a patient’s health history, such as diagnoses, medicines, tests, allergies, immunizations, and treatment plans.*

 Steps to run application locally:

 1. Make sure that mongod is open